Carpet recycling project

 2010 & 2011

-Public Purchasing: The City of Seattle external link led the process to establish a new carpet & flooring contract external link for U.S. Communities, a purchasing collaborative for public agencies, schools and charities.
+Public Purchasing: The City of Seattle external link led the process to establish a carpet & flooring contract for U.S. Communities, a purchasing collaborative for public agencies, schools and charities.
 The contract became available in December 2011 and the vendor is Empire Today.
 The contract requires carpet reclamation on projects that involve carpet removal, and includes the availability of many recycled-content carpet products.

 Carpet Removal Best Practices: LinkUp facilitated a work group of local flooring industry representatives, carpet recyclers, air quality and worker safety regulatory agencies and others to develop the 2011 Carpet Removal Best Practices for Carpet RecyclingDownload PDF 206 K. When used, the best practices will help ensure that carpet removed from buildings is suitable for recycling.
 They will be promoted for use throughout Washington.